Green River Formation: Oil shale

 Green River oil shale is lacustrine type lamosite.
 The organic matter is from blue-green algae (cyanobacteria).

-Notable mineral deposits
+Mineral deposits

 The unusual chemistry of the lakes in which it was deposited makes the Green River Formation a major source of sodium carbonate.
 In southwest Wyoming the formation contains the world's largest deposits of trona, and in Colorado, the world's largest deposits of nahcolite.
-Another unusual mineral, currently only known from the Parachute Creek member is the crystalline nickel porphyrin mineral abelsonite.
+Another unusual mineral, known only from Parachute Creek, is the crystalline nickel porphyrin mineral abelsonite.